arturionescu/Transylvanian_Geochemistry/pages/scientists.md

 description: A little more about the science produced in the framework of the group activities
 ---

-# The Transylvanian Geochemsitry Research Groups: scientific and technical products
+# The Transylvanian Geochemsitry Research Group's scientific and technical products